Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Introduction

 \section{Introduction}

-Low-temperature systems with dominant dipole-dipole interaction (DDI), which is both long range and anisotropic \cite{Baranov2012}, have recently sparked an enormous interest because of intriguing prospects related to the simulation of condensed matter systems, quantum information and ultracold chemistry \cite{Carr2009cau}.
-A simple example already containing remarkably complex physics is a system of free dipoles in a 2D geometry \cite{Buechler2007brief}, with a direct resemblance to the behavior of a 2D electron gas in metal-oxide-semiconductor field-effect transistors \cite{Spivak2004Oct}.
-At higher temperatures the system presents a unique opportunity to study the Berezinskii-Kosterlitz-Thouless (BKT) transition, expected to take place between a normal fluid and superfluid \cite{Buechler2007brief}.
-Another unique phase, coined micro-emulsion phase \cite{Spivak2004Oct}, should at low temperatures mediate the transition between a Fermi liquid and a Wigner crystal.
+Low-temperature systems with dominant dipole-dipole interaction (DDI), which is both long range and anisotropic~\cite{Baranov2012}, have recently sparked an enormous interest because of intriguing prospects related to the simulation of condensed matter systems, quantum information and ultracold chemistry~\cite{Carr2009cau}.
+A simple example already containing remarkably complex physics is a system of free dipoles in a 2D geometry~\cite{Buechler2007brief}, with a direct resemblance to the behavior of a 2D electron gas in metal-oxide-semiconductor field-effect transistors~\cite{Spivak2004Oct}.
+At higher temperatures the system presents a unique opportunity to study the Berezinskii-Kosterlitz-Thouless (BKT) transition, expected to take place between a normal fluid and superfluid~\cite{Buechler2007brief}.
+Another unique phase, coined the micro-emulsion phase~\cite{Spivak2004Oct}, should mediate the transition between a Fermi liquid and a Wigner crystal at low temperatures.

-Models of quantum magnetism are a paradigms of key importance in strongly correlated many-body physics \cite{Perrin2022}.
-The theoretical outset when one tries to recast those models with cold dipolar particles, occupying the sites of an optical lattice, lies in the projection of the DDI operator among a few isolated magnetic sublevels.
-This results in spin-spin coupling, which can simulate a plethora of lattice spin models utilized to describe quantum magnetism such as the generalized XXZ \cite{Jafari2007}, generalized XYZ model \cite{Fernanda2013, Wall2015Feb}, or models of high-Tc superconductivity \cite{Ogata2008} such as the t-J model \cite{Chao1977May}.
+Models of quantum magnetism are paradigms of key importance in strongly correlated many-body physics~\cite{Perrin2022}.
+The theoretical outset when one tries to recast those models with cold dipolar particles, occupying the sites of an optical lattice, lies in the projection of the DDI operator onto a few isolated magnetic sublevels.
+This results in spin-spin coupling, which can simulate a plethora of lattice spin models utilized to describe quantum magnetism, such as the generalized $XXZ$~\cite{Jafari2007}, generalized $XYZ$ model~\cite{Fernanda2013, Wall2015Feb}, or models of high-$T_\mathrm{c}$ superconductivity~\cite{Ogata2008} like the $t$-$J$ model~\cite{Chao1977May}.

-To give an instance, some of the above experimental platforms allow for precise tuning of the mutual weights of the spin exchange and Ising terms comprising the XXZ Hamiltonian.
+To give an instance, some of these experimental platforms that utilize DDI between particles allow for precise tuning of the mutual weights of the spin exchange and Ising terms comprising the $XXZ$ Hamiltonian.
 This is essential in order to map out the full phase diagram, and possibly observe the expected phase transition from paramagnetic spin fluid to N\'eel-ordered antiferromagnet.
-The possibility to quench the system across the different regions of its phase diagram should spontaneously break global symmetries and therefore enable the Kibble-Zurek mechanism \cite{Kibble1976,Zurek1985}.
+The possibility to quench the system across the different regions of its phase diagram should spontaneously break global symmetries and therefore enable the Kibble-Zurek mechanism~\cite{Kibble1976,Zurek1985}.